 Delivering security through a cloud gateway also means less latency for organizations that have operated on the hub-and-spoke model for device protection, improving latency issues and allowing mobile devices outside the office to be secured easily and efficiently.

-Find out how Impact Networking can help provide you the DNS layer security your business needs by visiting our managed cybersecurity services page.
+Find out how Impact Networking can help provide you the DNS layer security your business needs by visiting our cybersecurity page.